PirateNetwork/pirate/README.md

 Deprecation Policy
 ------------------

-This release is considered deprecated 16 weeks after the release day.
-There is an automatic deprecation shutdown feature which will halt the node some time after this 16 week time period.
+This release is considered deprecated 26 weeks after the release day.
+There is an automatic deprecation shutdown feature which will halt the node some time after this 26 week time period.
 The automatic feature is based on block height and can be explicitly disabled.

 Building
 --------

-Currently only Linux is officially supported.
+Currently only Linux build is officially supported.
+8GB RAM is recommended.
-Requires at least 8GB RAM.

-### Install packages (needs to be done once only at start)
+### Install packages (needs to be done only once)
 ```
 sudo apt-get install \
       build-essential pkg-config libc6-dev m4 g++-multilib \